adeline-pepela/Module-6/deployment/ACCESS_GUIDE.md

 ## Test the API

 ### Using Browser
-Open any of these URLs in your browser:
+Open any of these URLs in  browser:

 **Dashboard Metrics:**
 ```